srobo/volunteer-emails/SR2020/2020-07-06-helping-at-the-virtual-competition.md

 You will be in the live-stream chat and on the forum to answer questions on the day.
 Knowledge of our simualator and Python in general is handy for this role.

-## Sign up

-**If you are interested to fill any of these roles, please [sign up](https://forms.gle/zdSoX35KRqip2VA9A)**.
-We will brief you on your role and our safeguarding policies once your role has been assigned.

-If you have any further questions, please don't hesitate to [get in touch](competition-team@studentrobotics.org)!